kyma-project/kyma-metrics-collector/docs/contributor/arch/01-collector-structure.md

 - a single issue processing an SKR renders the entire billing process for this cluster invalid
 - adding new ressources to the billing process is difficult
 - the current implementation is hard to test
-- every client needs to implement
+- every client needs to implement exposure of similar metrics

 ## Decision

-We will refactor the current implementation of the SKR processing to a more modular architecture.
+We will refactor the SKR processing to a modular architecture.
 This will enable us to:
 - process each scan result independently
-- add new resources to scan easily
+- add new resources easily
-- each scan result will contain its own logic for processing the data.
-Processing will include:
+- encapsulate the processing logic for each scan result, including:
-  - extracting all required information for unified metering (such as capacity units calculated for the resource, additional non-billable metrics)
+  - extracting required information for unified metering (e.g., capacity units, non-billable metrics)
-  - converting the scan result to storage / cpu / memory units for the EDP backend
+  - converting the scan result to storage/cpu/memory units for the EDP backend

 The interfaces and their purpose are defined as follows:
 - `Scanner` is an interface for extracting a specific resource related to a single cluster.
 - `ScanConverter` is the interface required for all ScanResults.
 It specifies converting a result to a backend-specific measurement.